RancidDax/namazu.tools/top.md

 {: .warning }
-Anyone who fails to make this dodge will take **HEAVY** damage and be inflicted by a damage down debuff.
+Anyone who fails to make this dodge will take **HEAVY** damage and be inflicted by a **damage down debuff**.
+To survive the hit, non-tanks require at least a shield.

 After the dodges are resolved, **Omega-F** will become untargetable and disappear. **Final Omega** will then point a monitor at either true East or true West.
 Like before, two players must be hit by this monitor while the rest need to line up for the first **Hello World** section.